Last updated: 29 1 2021

 There are good quality communication links with the rest of the world, within the region and in the town itself.
 Umeå Airport is located just four kilometres from the centre of Umeå.
 There is a lot of traffic between Umeå and Stockholm with many flight departures every day and also to other destinations – both within Sweden and beyond.

 With respect to the railways, it is Norrtåg which operates passenger trains with lines to the north and within the country, but especially south along the coast of Norrland.
 There are express trains to Örnsköldsvik and Sundsvall with the option of continuing the journey to Stockholm for example.

 All the information regarding timetables for local transport and regional buses is collected on the county transport's portal for public transport tabussen.nu.
 In addition, European routes E4 and E12 pass Umeå when there is then ferry connections to Vasa in Finland.

 Work and entrepreneurship

-The major public employers in the municipality are Umeå municipality itself, Västerbottens county's county council and Umeå University.
-Due to the good communication links it is also possible to commute to work in neighbouring municipalities such as Örnsköldsvik, Vännäs and Vindeln.
+The major public employers in the municipality are Umeå municipality, Region Västerbotten and Umeå University.
+Good transport links also allow people to commute to work in neighbouring municipalities including Örnsköldsvik, Vännäs and Vindeln.